 2016: GP2 Series and test-driver of Renault Sport F1 Team

-2017: 3rd and Reserve driver of Renault Sport F1 Team
+2017: Reserve driver of Renault Sport F1 Team

-Sergey continued to work with Renault Sport F1 Team as 3rd and Reserve Driver.
-His program included plenty of work at the team’s base, developing work at the team’s simulator and many testing days and FP1 practices.
+In 2017, I continued working with Renault F1 Team.
+My program included plenty of work at the team’s factory, including development of the car, driving on team’s simulator many test days and FP1 practices.

-The first time he got behind the wheel on the official tests in Bahrain.
-During the season, he has participated four times in the F1 first free practice sessions (in Russia, Spain, Austria and Malaysia).
-In addition, he spent 6 testing days on Renault (Lotus) E20, in addition to that Sergey participated in the Festival of Speed in Goodwood and demonstration run at Silverstone on Renault RE40.
+The first time I got behind the wheel at the official tests in Bahrain.
+During the 2017 season, I participated four times in the F1 first free practice sessions (Russia, Spain, Austria and Malaysia).
+I had 6 testing days driving the Renault (Lotus) E20, took part in the Festival of Speed in Goodwood and competed a demonstration run at Silverstone in the Renault RE40.

-At the end of the Formula 1 season, Sergey was invited by the Williams Racing team to test the Pirelli tires, which were held on the Yas Marina in Abu Dhabi.
+At the end of the Formula 1 2017 season, I received an invitation from the Williams Martini Racing to do Pirelli test, which took place at the Yas Marina Circuit in Abu Dhabi.

 In January 2018, it was announced that I will make my debut in Formula 1 with Williams Martini Racing.